-- 92. There are no remissions provided for within this policy. - 93.
-The council will not consider applications for reductions of development contributions on the grounds of financial hardship, that the developer has a charitable purpose, that the development is a social development or is part of the Government's Kiwibuild Programme or for any other reason. - 94.
-Under this policy there are no offsets of contributions for works provided by a developer.
-If a developer undertakes works on behalf of council it is expected that the developer and council will enter into a works agreement or private developer agreement, but any development contributions must still be paid.
+- 91. There are no remissions provided for within this policy. - 92.
+The council will not consider applications for reductions of development contributions on the grounds of financial hardship, that the developer has a charitable purpose, that the development is a social development or is part of the Government's Kiwibuild Programme or for any other reason.